Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 Our data structure is a basically a *trie*, which is actually called a "trie" because it comes from the word "retrieval" but I prefer "trie" to distinguish it from a "tree" that comes from the word for a big woody plant.

 Tries help you find things quickly and store things compactly by building a tree that shares prefixes.
-In our case, nodes can represent a dotted-notation key.
+In our case, nodes could represent a dotted-notation key.
 We map each node to an Elixir process - an actor - and give it responsibility for processing events regarding its state, persisting new events, and sharing new events across a cluster.

 [ slide: